PCfVW/V4_12_MyProject_1/README.md

      n_i = (a * n_(i-1) + b) modulo m

+For the next call to the LCG, n_i is used in the above formula to generate n_(i+1) and so on...
+The initial value n_0 used by the LCG to generate n_1 (and so on...) is called the seed of the random number generator.

 When b=0, LCGs are called Multiplicative LCGs (MLCGs).

 This project is an Unreal Engine 4.12.5 basic C++ project where a new Blueprint C++ Plugin is created; this Plugin